TakMashido/MashidoPlayer/README.md

 Simple audio player.
 Created to study javaFX.

-Allows playing of multilple files in paranel(podcast + music??), saves state of pleyied files after app close, creating albums(TODO).
+Allows playing of multilple files in paranel(podcast + music??), saves state of playied files after app close, creating albums(TODO).

 To launch use MashidoPlayer.bat file, with compiled version(.jar) of it in same directory.